m-doughty/hablog/_pages/Resume.md

 communication, and transportation.
 You'll often find me learning new languages or building personal projects (far too few of which I open source) in order to explore new ways to tackle old obstacles.

-If your organization needs an engineer with a dearth of experience, a drive to forge the next generation of customer interactions, and an interest in technology which goes deeper than turning up and getting a paycheck, get in contact.
+If your organization needs an engineer with an abundance of experience, a drive to forge the next generation of customer interactions, and an interest in technology which goes deeper than turning up and getting a paycheck, get in contact.

 ## Skills